VeereshElango/veereshelango.github.io/_posts/2017-07-02-text-generation-with-thirukkural.md

 Finally, I chose the poem [Thirukkural]((https://en.wikipedia.org/wiki/Tirukku%E1%B9%9Ba%E1%B8%B7)) from one of the oldest surviving languages called [Tamil](https://en.wikipedia.org/wiki/Tamil_language).

-The goal of this attempt is to create a neural network model which learns the style of Thirukkural poem and writes poem following the same style for a given starting word.
+The goal of this attempt is to create a neural network model which learns the style of Thirukkural poem and writes the poem following the same style for a given starting word.
+This is achieved using popular LSTM (Long Short Term Memory) neural network model.

+Nowadays, Machine Learning creates a huge buzz and drums up the enthusiasm inside everyone to know about it.
+But for the amateurs, knowledge of neural network algorithms are a hurdle to admire the power of Machine Learning.

-Before we dive in I thought to give a simple intro to RNN and LSTM.
+Keeping that in mind, I thought to give a brief layman introduction followed by a technical introduction to RNN and LSTM neural network models.

+## Layman intro about RNN and LSTM

+The brain functionalities are the inspiration for most of the neural network algorithms.
+To understand this model, we have to remember how we learned alphabets and numbers.

+For example, we will start to learn pronunciation of first four alphabets (A,B,C,D) individually, then we will again try to say from A to D. Then we will learn next four alphabets (E, F, G, H), then we will again try to say from A to H. If you notice, we were looping from the first alphabet everytime whenever we learn new alphabets.
+Through this, we not only learn alphabets but also their sequence.

+This is the logic behind Recurrent neural networks.
+It uses what it has learned from the previous inputs while learning the new input.
+It has a problem with very long input which was blown-away by LSTM.

-## Short intro about RNN and LSTM
+## Technical intro about RNN and LSTM
 Recurrent Neural Network is a neural network model in which each hidden layer receives both input from the previous layer and input from itself at each step.
 This enables it to hold information across inputs which can be thought as a memory.